robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-7-mentor-materials.md

 - What did you notice?
 - What surprised you?
 - What did you learn?
-- How did X affect the pupil's learning?
+- How did X affect the pupil’s learning?

 ### Implications for practice (10 minutes)